 5 times a week.

-- Watch your wounds for any swelling, redness, bleeding, or discharge.
+Watch your wounds for any swelling, redness, bleeding, or fluid leaking.

 of breath, increased swelling, or rapid and irregular heart rhythms.

-- Eat a heart-healthy diet and maintain a healthy weight.
-Avoid foods that are high
+Eat a heart-healthy diet and maintain a healthy weight.
+Don't eat foods that are high

 in salt and fat.

 Keep your blood pressure under control.
 High blood pressure puts stress on the incision

 Before you agree to the test or the procedure make sure you know:

 The reason you are having the test or procedure

 What results to expect and what they mean